ceph/ceph/doc/mgr/insights.rst

   ceph insights prune-health <hours>

-Remove historical health data collected within the last <hours>.
-Passing in `0` for <hours> will clear all health data.
-This command is useful for removing health checks that have been recently resolved but which remain in the report.
+Remove historical health data older than <hours>.
+Passing `0` for <hours> will clear all health data.

-There is no need to prune health data to reclaim space; pruning occurs automatically each hour removing old health data from persistent storage.
+This command is useful for cleaning the health history before automated nightly reports are generated, which may contain spurious health checks accumulated while performing system maintenance, or other health checks that have been resolved.
+There is no need to prune health data to reclaim storage space;
+garbage collection is performed regularly to remove old health data from persistent storage.

 .. _crash module: ../crash